hierarchical-csv/hcsv/readme.md

 ```

 ### Map CSV columns to Bean attributes
 Each attribute in the bean should have the `@CsvBindByPosition` provided by the OpenCSV.
-Knowing that any OpenCSV column type annotation can be used (like the `` annotation or others).
+Knowing that any OpenCSV column type annotation can be used (like the `@CsvDate` annotation or others).

 ```java
 import com.opencsv.bean.CsvBindByPosition;